Colonoscopy procedure | Detect Polyps, Cancer, & More

 A customised treatment plan is used to ensure that the needs of every patient are met.
 Your attending gastroenterologist will facilitate your care and guide you through the processes.

-With advanced diagnosis tools, the use of modern equipment, and tailored treatment plans, Gleneagles Hospitals aim for the best outcome, so you can recover from the procedure with fewer side effects.
+With advanced diagnostic tools, modern equipment, and tailored treatment plans, Gleneagles Hospitals aim for the best outcome, so you can recover from the procedure with fewer side effects.

-If you experience unexplained diarrhoea, severe abdominal pain, blood in stool, fever, constipation, or other symptoms of colon-related issues, make an appointment with a gastroenterogist at Gleneagles Hospital.
+If you experience unexplained diarrhoea, severe abdominal pain, blood in stool, fever, constipation, or other symptoms of colon-related issues, make an appointment with a gastroenterologist at Gleneagles Hospital.

 References